DeniseMak/ner-neuron/.github/ISSUE_TEMPLATE/user-story.md

 **Additional context**
-Add any other context or screenshots about the story here.
+Add any other context about the story here.
+Include [links](https://) to any documentation or notebooks external to this repo.